020monkey/LARRYCHATTER/README.md

 ## Guide:
 1. Install the required Python dependencies
 - `pip install -r requirements.txt`
 2. Run the LARRYCHATTER_CommandPost.py on the Linux VM(operator machine) and follow the instructions herein.
-Type help for further assistance.
+Type help for further assistance
 - `python3 LARRYCHATTER_CommandPost.py`
 3. Run the LARRYCHATTER_Implant.py on the Windows VM(target machine)
 - `python LARRYCHATTER_Implant.py`
 4. Run 'recon' module on the Command Post and follow the on-screen instructions
 5. Wait for some time for the Implant to collect the intel
 6. Check the Dropbox Files section for the uploaded Intel
+7. Check Dropbox for the Intel ZIP file, download it and extract it on operator machine
-7. Run 'kill' module on the Command Post to kill the Implant on the target machine
+8. Run 'kill' module on the Command Post to kill the Implant on the target machine
-8. Decrypt the Intel with the help of the decrypter.py and Profit!
+9. Decrypt the Intel with the help of the decrypter.py and Profit!

 ###### Note - Don't forget to change the Encryption keys!